Swatikp/save-notes-chrome-extension/README.md

 1. Add to file
 2. Save file

-Keep on adding any number of lines you want, by selecting **add to file** by clicking Add to file.
+Keep on adding any number of lines you want, by clicking **Add to file** button.

 Once you are done reading, simply click **Save file** button, and all the lines will be saved as a text file in you system.